 Hurricane coverage applies to the structure and exterior of a building, and it may extend to damages to the interior of and property inside a building that occurs when a hurricane windstorm first damages the integrity of a building and allows for the entry of rain, snow, sleet, hail, sand, or dust.
 Residential property insurance policies may include a separate deductible that applies specifically to damage caused by a hurricane.

 Florida also offers the Citizens Property Insurance Corporation, a state-run entity intended to provide insurance for homeowners who are unable to find insurance in the private market.
 The state additionally operates the Florida Hurricane Catastrophe Fund, which reimburses insurance providers a portion of their catastrophic hurricane losses.

-The insurance claims attorneys at Colling Gilbert Wright & Carter are dedicated to helping policyholders recover the compensation they need to restore their homes and lives in the aftermath of a hurricane.
+The insurance claims attorneys at Colling Gilbert Wright are dedicated to helping policyholders recover the compensation they need to restore their homes and lives in the aftermath of a hurricane.
 If your residence sustained damage during a hurricane and you believe your insurer unfairly delayed, denied or limited your claim we can help.

 Fire Damage Claims

 Owners of residential and commercial property often maintain fire insurance to protect themselves in the event of a brush fire or other blaze that results in damage to their home or business.
 Fires can cause extensive, costly damage and displace families or businesses.
 Property owners who maintain fire coverage have a right to expect that valid claims are honored in a timely fashion.

 If your insurance provider fails to notify you in writing why your claim was denied, undervalues your valid claim, unreasonably delays your claim, or misrepresents the language of your policy to devalue or deny a legitimate claim, it may be acting in bad faith.
 Although not every insurance claim denial is an act of bad faith, some unscrupulous insurance providers put their own interests before those of their policyholders.